 The framework will encourage employees at all levels to be mindful of health and have a commitment to improve continually.

 ISO 45001 follows the Annex SL common clause structure, making it easy to integrate with other management systems standards.

 The standard identifies two types of risks and you must clearly define them proactively and not reactively:

-- Assessing the occupational health and safety risks – this includes hazards and other risks which could come from the internal and external issues identified earlier in the standard and this should include any changes in legislative requirements and consider the needs of interested parties in addition to employees.
+- Assessing the occupational health and safety risks – this includes hazards and other risks that could come from the internal and external issues identified earlier in the standard.
+This should include any changes in legislative requirements and consider the needs of interested parties in addition to employees.

-- Hazard identification – you will look at hazards which are present in your organization regularly but also ones which could arise in potential emergency situations.
+- Hazard identification – you will look at hazards that are present in your organization regularly and also ones that could arise in potential emergency situations.

-An important point to ISO 45001 is the consultation and participation of workers found in clause 5 – Leadership.
-The understanding and collaboration of employees is particularly important when it comes to social distancing, taking the responsibility to wash hands and wear face coverings.
+An important point to ISO 45001 is the consultation and participation of workers in clause 5 – Leadership.
+The understanding and collaboration of employees are particularly important when it comes to social distancing; taking the responsibility to wash hands and wear face coverings.

 The consultation and participation of colleagues is covered frequently throughout the standard and employees are at the heart of the standard.
 It is important they are properly trained to ensure their participation in contributing to running the management system.